§ 01 Business Overview

 Bull case: Palantir is becoming the operating system for AI-era enterprises and governments.
 The ontology moat compounds with every new client.
 AIP Bootcamps have cracked the commercial sales problem and customer count is accelerating.
 Revenue is speeding up as the company gets bigger, which almost never happens at this scale.
 If they sustain 40 to 50% growth for three more years and margins keep expanding, today's multiple starts to look less extreme in hindsight.
 The government AI arms race, especially given the current geopolitical environment, could drive a decade of defense contract expansion that analysts are not fully pricing in.

 Bear case: The stock already reflects every good thing that could happen.
 At 238x earnings, there is zero margin for error.
-The commercial moat is genuinely challenged by Databricks, Snowflake, and hyperscalers who can undercut on price and bundle AI tools with existing cloud contracts.
+The commercial moat is genuinely challenged.
+Databricks and Snowflake are improving fast, and hyperscalers can undercut on price while bundling AI tools into existing cloud contracts.
 Government revenue, while sticky, is concentrated and subject to political winds.
 If growth slows to 25 to 30%, the stock likely re-rates toward 80 to 100x, which implies a price around $55 to $70.
 That is a 55 to 65% drawdown from today.

 Palantir is a world-class business built on a genuinely durable moat.
 The operational execution over the past two years has been remarkable.
 But the stock at $152 is not a business purchase, it is a bet on continued hypergrowth at a scale where hypergrowth gets harder.
 My price to get seriously interested: $90 to $100.
 That would still represent a roughly 120x forward earnings multiple, not cheap, but at least it leaves room for the thesis to play out.